Glashütte Limburg Bubble Glass Garden Wall Lamp

 Materials: Aluminium alloy, brass.
-Stainless steel, crystal smoked hand blown bubble glass (pulegoso).
+Stainless steel.
+Crystal smoked/brown hand blown bubble glass (pulegoso) globe.
 Metal sockets.

 Height: 48 cm / 18.89”